bryntum/siesta/src/guides/siesta_project/siesta_project.md

 Launching the project
 =====================

-To launch the project, targeting Node.js and Deno environments, one can directly launch the project file itself, as regular JavaScript executable.
+To launch the project, targeting Node.js and Deno environments, one can directly launch the project file itself, as regular JavaScript executable:

-Node.js:
+For Node.js:
 ```shell
 node tests/index.js
 ```

-Deno (note the `--allow-read --allow-env --unstable` flags are required for permissions/WebWorker feature and `--quiet` is needed because the `check file` diagnostic):
+For Deno (note the `--allow-read --allow-env --unstable` flags are required for permissions/WebWorker feature and `--quiet` is needed because the `check file://` diagnostic messages [breaks the dynamic output formatting](https://github.com/denoland/deno/issues/10558)):
 ```shell
 deno run --allow-read --allow-env --unstable --quiet tests/index.js
 ```